Probing dark matter particles at CEPC

-In this section, we study the potential CEPC constraints on the four-fermion EFT DM models.
-We consider the four different EFT operators as given in Eq.\ (\ref{eq:eftl}).
-Fig.\ (\ref{fig:eftdis}) presents the normalized $E_\gamma$ distribution at the CEPC in $H$-mode for the process \eexxa in the vector EFT DM model, along with the irreducible background \eevva in the SM.
-Unlike the millicharged DM models and the $Z^\prime$ portal DM models, the monophoton energy spectrum in the vector EFT DM model does not exhibit any peak structure in the hard photon region.
-Thus we use the basic detector cuts for the EFT DM analysis in this section; for the $H$-mode, we further veto photon events with $E_\gamma > 95 \GeV$ in addition to the basic detector cuts, to improve the CEPC sensitivity.
+In this section, we study the potential CEPC constraints on DM effective operators.
+We consider the four effective operators as given in Eq.\ (\ref{eq:eftl}).
+Fig.\ (\ref{fig:eftdis}) presents the normalized $E_\gamma$ distribution at the CEPC in the $H$-mode for the process \eexxa in the vector operator case, along with the irreducible background \eevva in the SM.
+Unlike the millicharged DM models and the $Z^\prime$ portal DM models, the monophoton energy spectrum in the vector operator case does not exhibit any peak structure in the hard photon region.
+Thus we use the basic detector cuts for the DM effective operator analysis in this section; for the $H$-mode, we further veto photon events with $E_\gamma > 95 \GeV$ in addition to the basic detector cuts, to improve the CEPC sensitivity.

-Fig.\ (\ref{fig:eft}) shows the 95\% C.L. lower bound on the new physics characteristic scale $\Lambda$ as the function of the DM mass $m_\chi$ for the four EFT DM models considered.
+Fig.\ (\ref{fig:eft}) shows the 95\% C.L. lower bound on the new physics characteristic scale $\Lambda$ as the function of the DM mass $m_\chi$ for the four DM effective operators considered.
 We analyzed all the three running modes at the CEPC with the integrated luminosity as 5.6 ab$^{-1}$ in the $H$-mode, 2.6 ab$^{-1}$ in the $WW$-mode, and 16 ab$^{-1}$ in the $Z$-mode.
-In all the four EFT DM models, the CEPC $H$-mode has the best sensitivity to $\Lambda$ owing to the large production cross section; the $Z$-mode outperforms the $WW$-mode due to the larger integrated luminosity.
+For all the four DM effective operators considered, the CEPC $H$-mode has the best sensitivity to $\Lambda$ owing to the large production cross section; the $Z$-mode outperforms the $WW$-mode due to the larger integrated luminosity.

-We further compute the dark matter detection limits on the EFT DM models, under the assumption that DM couple to all SM fermions with universal couplings.
-For the vector, s-scalar, and t-scalar EFT cases, the dominant contribution to the dark matter direct detection experiments is the SI cross section; for the axial-vector EFT case, the dominant contribution to the dark matter direct detection experiments is the SD cross section.
+We further compute the dark matter detection limits on DM effective operators, under the assumption that DM couples to all SM fermions with universal couplings.
+For the vector, s-scalar, and t-scalar effective operators, the dominant contribution to the dark matter direct detection experiments is the SI cross section; for the axial-vector effective operator case, the dominant contribution to the dark matter direct detection experiments is the SD cross section.
 For the SD limit, we use

 for the SI limit, we use